Shogun486/FaceDetector_AgePredictor/README.md

 modifying the attributes of the HAAR Cascade algorithm may yield higher results.
 Since the WIKI dataset is so diverse, there isn't a hard and fast way to optimize its usage.
-Rather, experimentation with these attributes is the key to attain great results.
+Rather, experimentation with these attributes is the key to attaining great results.

 ## Age Prediction